xiyiwang/cli-food-log/README.md

 # Project: Console Log-My-Food

-A CLI application tat puts your health first
+A CLI application that puts your health first

 ## How to use this cli